How Jobfeed by Textkernel works

 Two job postings that are duplicates of each other, are usually not identical.
 Deduplication therefore requires a sophisticated approach.
 As with the classification and extraction, the deduplication system uses a machine learning algorithm.
 To determine whether two jobs are duplicates of each other, the job description and important features of the job are compared, such as job title, city and advertiser.

 Duplicates are not discarded, but also saved in Jobfeed.
 This way, Jobfeed is able to show not only how many unique jobs there are, but also how many job postings there have been.

 Each job posting’s original source is regularly revisited to check whether it is still active.
 “Expired” means that the job is no longer directly available from the original URL, or that the job is no longer retrievable by a normal user from the homepage of the original website.
 The expiration date is stored in the Jobfeed database.

 Automatic processes for spidering, extraction, classification and normalisation are the only cost-effective way to realise a maximum potential from online job data.
 However, these processes are not error-free.
 The quality of Jobfeed data is continuously monitored and improved.
 This is done using a combination of automatic alerting and manual quality checks.

 For more information about Jobfeed, contact Textkernel via firstname.lastname@example.org.

 Jobfeed is a product of Textkernel BV.
-Textkernel specialises in semantic recruitment technology providing recruiting tools to accelerate the process of matching demand and supply in the job market: multi-lingual resume parsing, job parsing and semantic searching, sourcing and matching software.
+Textkernel specialises in machine intelligence for people and jobs, providing recruiting tools to accelerate the process of matching demand and supply in the job market: multi-lingual resume parsing, job parsing and semantic searching, sourcing and matching software.